 Mixed Berry Compote + Chia Pudding

 All throughout the year, I scoop off that thick, top layer of cream that rises to the top of the coconut can, which I use in savory dishes, like broth and sauces.
 I’m always left with that thinner liquid that I don’t quite know what to do with.
-For this recipe, I decided to blend that leftover liquid with an equal amount of So Delicious Coconutmilk Creamer to create a base for a chia pudding.
+For this recipe, I decided to blend that leftover liquid with an equal amount of So Delicious Coconutmilk Creamer and chia seeds to create a base for a chia pudding.
 This plant-based creamer is super rich and silky, with a slight note of coconut and sweetness.

 Mixed Berry Compote + Chia Pudding

 This combination produced a perfectly balanced creamy note that complemented the sweet+tart component perfectly.
 Plus, sometimes chia pudding can get a little clumpy, but this pairing produced a smooth and silky result.
-Not too rich, not to thin … just right!
+Not too rich, not too thin … just right!
 If you don’t have the same leftover situation I have, you can also sub the canned coconut liquid with any kind of your favorite plant-based milk.

 Mixed Berry Compote + Chia Pudding